Ursoid/billfred3/README.rst

 Billfred
 ========

 A jabber bot written with python 3.
+Uses `SleekXMPP`_.

 Install
 =======